 Improving the College's financial health is a key priority.
-The College's recovery plan has been incorporated into the College's Operating Plan which ensures that all areas of the College continue to develop for the benefit of its students.
-The College's financial health score using the ESFA assessment is 'unsatisfactory', due to the level of support funding that the College has in place.
+The College's Recovery and Improvement Plan has been incorporated into the College's Operating Plan which ensures that all areas of the College continue to develop for the benefit of its students.
+The Plan focusses on 6 Key Performance Indicators to ensure that the overall plan is being delivered.
+The College's financial health score using the ESFA assessment is 'Inadequate', due to the level of debt that the College has in place.
+The Recovery and Improvement Plan aims to improve the financial health score to 'Requires Improvement' in 2019/20 and 'Good' by 2021/22.